By: Shikhar Singh

 Article 44 of the Directive Principles in the Constitution says the “State shall endeavour to provide for its citizens a uniform civil code (UCC) throughout the territory of India.”
 The objective of this endeavour should be to address the discrimination against vulnerable groups and harmonise diverse cultural practices.
 The stand taken by B.R.
 Ambedkar in the Constituent Assembly debates has survived the years.
 Dr Ambedkar had said a UCC is desirable but for the moment should remain voluntary.

-Debate on Religious freedom vs. Uniform Civil Code
+Religious freedom vs. Uniform Civil Code

 The codification of personal laws has historically generated protests.
-The Hindu Code Bill, one of the foremost pieces of social legislation, had triggered enormous opposition.
+The Hindu Code Bill, one of the foremost pieces of social legislation, triggered enormous opposition.
 The debate on the UCC is centred on the argument to replace individual personal customs and practices of marriage, divorce, adoption and successions with a common code.
 Those in favour of one code argue that it will end discrimination in religions.

 Detractors contend that it will rob the nation of its religious diversity and violate the fundamental right to practise religion enshrined in Article 25 of the Constitution.
 They hold that a state action to introduce the UCC is against the quintessence of democracy.
 The secular state is, after all, an enabler of rights rather than an inhibitor in sensitive matters of religion and personal laws.

-Advantages of Implementing a Nationwide Uniform Civil Code
+Advantages of Implementing Uniform Civil Code

 - To provide equal status to all citizens